dappnode/DAppNodeDocs/docs/user/access-my-dappnode/vpn/openvpn.md

 2. Paste the URL you copied into the address bar and navigate to it.
 3. You should be taken to a page where the OpenVPN credentials for your Dappnode can be downloaded.
 Click on the download button or link to download the `.ovpn` file, which contains your OpenVPN configuration and credentials.

-:::note
+:::caution
-The `.ovpn` file is essential for connecting to your Dappnode via OpenVPN.
-Keep it safe and do not share it recklessly.
-Anyone with this file can access your Dappnode.
+Ensure that you **store credentials securely**.
+The `.ovpn` file provides direct access to your Dappnode, so treat it with the same caution you'd treat a password.
 :::